soxueren/atsd/installation/docker.md

 ## Start Container

-It is often convenient to initialize the database with a shared [collector account](../administration/collector-account.md) with write-only permissions for clients and tools such as agents, scripts, storage drivers that will be inserting data into the database.
+It is often convenient to initialize the database with a shared [collector account](../administration/collector-account.md) with write-only permissions for clients and tools such as agents, scripts, or storage drivers that will be inserting data into the database.

 Choose one of the options below for starting the ATSD container.